The good conversationalist.

 Clear your mind and focus on the speaker.

-Once you get a feel for their speaking rhythm, it’s easier to respond naturally without interrupting.
+Once you get a hang of their speech rate, it is easier to respond spontaneously without interrupting.

-If something isn’t clear, politely ask them to explain: “Wait—did you say the sun revolves around the earth?”
+If you are not clear about what they say, politely ask them to explain: "Wait—did you mean the sun revolves around the earth?"

 Handling Interruptions

-Only interrupt if it’s truly necessary, and always start with something like “Sorry to interrupt, but...”
+Only cut in if it's absolutely necessary, and always begin with something like "Sorry to interrupt, but."

-If you’re interrupted, try waiting a few seconds before continuing.
-A polite hand gesture can help signal you'd like to finish.
+If you get interrupted, wait a couple of seconds before continuing.
+A gentle wave of the hand can serve as a sign that you'd like to continue.

 Respecting Personal Space

-Keep a comfortable distance—about 18 inches apart is a good rule of thumb, though this varies by culture and personal comfort.
+Maintain a comfortable distance—about 18 inches apart is a good guideline, although this changes with culture and personal preference.

-If seated, lean in slightly to hear, but avoid crowding the other person.
+If standing, lean forward a bit to hear but don't push into the other person.

 Body Language Matters

-Posture: Standing or sitting up straight shows interest and respect.
-Slouching looks lazy or bored.
+Posture: Standing or sitting up straight shows you're interested and respectful.
+Slumping makes you appear lazy or bored.

-Facial expressions: A natural smile is inviting, but fake or constant smiling looks forced.
-A frown can give the wrong impression even if your words are friendly.
+Facial expressions: A genuine smile is warm, but artificial or habitual smiling is not.
+A frown may send the wrong signal even if your tone is welcoming.

-Gestures: Use hand gestures moderately.
-Fidgeting (with jewelry, pens, or keys) is distracting.
+Gestures: Use hand gestures in moderation.
+Fidgeting (with accessories, pens, or keys) is distracting.

-Nodding: It shows you're following along, not necessarily agreeing.
-Too much nodding can seem insincere.
+Nodding: It means you're with them, not necessarily that you agree.
+Too much nodding looks insincere.

-Pointing: Avoid it—it often feels rude and can make people uncomfortable.
+Pointing: Avoid it—it has a tendency to sound rude and can alienate others.

 Your Voice and Word Choices

-Volume: Speak loud enough to be heard but not so loud that it feels aggressive.
+Volume: Loud enough to be heard, but not so loud that it sounds aggressive.

-Pace: Don’t talk too fast (hard to follow) or too slowly (boring).
+Pace: Don't talk too fast (can't keep up with you) or too slowly (too boring).

 Enunciation: Pronounce words clearly.
 Avoid mumbling, but don’t over-enunciate to the point of sounding unnatural.